arihantjain916/The-Thought-Leadership-API/README.md

 - **User Authentication** : Users can register, log in, and log out of the platform.
 Passwords are securely hashed and stored in the database.

-- **User Profiles**: Each user has a profile containing basic information such as name, username, email, and profile picture.
+- **User Profiles**: Each user has a profile containing basic information such as name, username, email.

-- **Post Creation and Retrieval**: Users can create new posts with text, images, or videos.
+- **Post Creation and Retrieval**: Users can create new posts with text.
 They can also retrieve their own posts and view posts from other users.

 - **Comments and Likes**: Users can comment on posts and like them.
 The number of likes and comments for each post is tracked.